Direct then Diffuse: Incremental Unsupervised Skill Discovery for State Covering and Goal Reaching: Theoretical Details on Section

 {Restatement of Lemma \ref{lemma_alternative_formulation}} \begin{T1} \lemmaalternativeformulation \end{T1}

-\begin{proof} Recall that we consider that $\pi$ is fixed for convenience (the optimization process of the policies is studied in Sect.\,\ref{subsect_skill_optim}).
-Furthermore, we assume that the number of available skills is upper bounded, i.e., $1 \leq N_Z \leq N_{\max}$.
+\begin{proof} We assume that the number of available skills is upper bounded, i.e., $1 \leq N_Z \leq N_{\max}$.
 We begin by lower bounding the negative conditional entropy by using the well known lower bound of \citet{agakov2004algorithm} on the mutual information

 We now use that any weighted average is lower bounded by its minimum component, which yields

 Thus the following objective is a lower bound on the original objective of maximizing $\mathcal{I}(S_{\text{diff}} ; Z)$